- 1 Why Store Strawberries?

 Nothing to beat the taste of fresh fruits when in season.
-Savour as many strawberries you can when in the season.
+Savor as many strawberries as you can when in the season.
 Then why am I talking of storing these?
-The simple reason is ”ye dil maange more” (this heart always asks for more :)-)
+The simple reason is ''ye dil maange more'' (this heart always asks for more :)-)

-Actually, as you know, here in India, we get strawberries in winters and desserts made with strawberries are more enjoyable in summers and we use it in so many desserts to give the beautiful pink colour and its tangy flavour.
-At that time, instead of using readymade strawberry crush isn’t it better to use our own?
+Actually, as you know, here in India, we get strawberries in winters, and desserts made with strawberries are more enjoyable in summers and we use it in so many desserts to give the beautiful pink color and its tangy flavor.
+At that time, instead of using readymade strawberry crush isn't it better to use our own?
 So, it definitely calls for storing this beautiful fruit in our freezers.

 When there is so much to do with this little cute fruit then how to manage in the little time it appears for?
 Well, the time may be short but not its supplies.
 Markets are flooded with this fruit when in season and one can get as much as one wants.
 And this solves our problem!

 We can arrest (store) it in our freezers for as long as we want.
 That's the best way to enjoy this fruit at any time of the year.
 Now in summers, along with mango shakes, we enjoy strawberry shakes too!
 Are you also looking for as to how to use this amazing fruit in summers too?
 Then continue reading and you will be glad you did.